Where are they now?

 The CEC/Seabee Historical Foundation is a 501 (c) 3 non-profit organization whose purpose is to ensure the proud heritage and rich history of the Navy’s Civil Engineer Corps and the Navy’s military construction force, the Seabees, are properly documented, preserved and maintained.
 Public awareness of the contributions and accomplishments of the Seabees and the Civil Engineer Corps is a primary goal.
 Founded in September, 1991, the Foundation has a worldwide membership and all donations are tax deductible.

-See what is coming in the Fall 2014 Issue of the Seabee Quarterly!
+See what is coming in the Spring 2015 Issue of the Seabee Quarterly!

 |To read the rest of these stories and keep up with what our Seabees are doing all over the world, along with what the Foundation has been doing and our progress on the New Seabee Museum, become a member of the CEC/Seabee Historical Foundation to receive your copy of the latest edition of the Seabee Quarterly.